primal100/Google-Sheets-Data-Tracker/README.md

 To use, go to Resources > Library in the Google Sheets script editor and enter the following project key:
 MlDapdgHJFiRpWKQOyZG0lIoHEfXZl5VD

-Then enter the following text in your script:
+Then enter the following javascript code in your script:
 ```javascript
 spreadsheetsJson = []